Skip to main content

 Visit Scotland | Alba

-The explosion in DNA-based ancestry and shows set in Scotland, such as Outlander, brought Scots ancestry to the fore like never before.
+The explosion in DNA-based ancestry and shows set in Scotland, such as Outlander, have brought Scots ancestry to the fore like never before.

-1. How can I boost ancestral tourism?
+1. How can I benefit from ancestral tourism?

-The main ancestral tourism source countries for Scotland are: the USA, Canada and Australia.
 Over a quarter of respondents of these countries cited Scottish ancestry as a major motivation for their trip.
 More than a third said their ancestors lived in Scotland.

-Top tips to boost ancestral tourism
+Top tips to engage with ancestral visitors

 • Know the local history